RIOT-OS/RIOT/examples/gnrc_border_router/README.md

 ## Requirements
-This functionality works only on Linux machines.
-Mac OSX support will be added in the future (lack of native `tap` interface).
+This functionality works only on Linux machines. macOS support will be added in the future (lack of native `tap` interface).

 If you want to use DHCPv6, you also need a DHCPv6 server configured for prefix delegation from the interface facing the border router.
 With the [KEA] DHCPv6